ORF-4450/RobotLib/README.md

 *	Added absolute position support to SRX/FX encoder classes.
 *	Added new wrapper class CANCoder to support the CTRE CANCoder encoder.
 *	Fixed problems with encoder sim support when rerunning auto programs without code reboot.
-*	Add Sendable support to Encoder and Valve classes.
+*	Add Sendable support to all appropriate classes.
 *	Remove use of our wrapper for WPILib Sendable.
+*	Clean up how the singleton classes are implemented adding the INSTANCE reference variable.
+*	Add ColorUtil class.

 R. Corn, May 13, 2022